felix86-emu/docs/docs/users/amdgpu.md

 You will need an M.2 M-Key riser.

-Starting with https://archive.spacemit.com/image/k3/version/bianbu/v4.0/ as a base, we need to install a custom kernel.
+Starting with `Bianbu-LXQt-K3-v4.0-20260430170328.tar.gz` from [https://archive.spacemit.com/image/k3/version/bianbu/v4.0/](https://archive.spacemit.com/image/k3/version/bianbu/v4.0/) as a base, we need to install a custom kernel.

+Flashed it to the board using the SpacemiT TitanTools utility.
 Make sure to finish the initial distro setup and connect to Wi-Fi, as we are going to use ssh.

-Take note of the board local IP.
+Also take note of the board local IP.

 On your x86 system, run the following commands:
 ```bash